apache/spark/docs/structured-streaming-kafka-integration.md

  where to start instead.
 Structured Streaming manages which offsets are consumed internally, rather than rely on the kafka Consumer to do it.
 This will ensure that no data is missed when new topics/partitions are dynamically subscribed.
-Note that `startingOffsets` only applies when a new Streaming query is started, and that resuming will always pick up from where the query left off.
+Note that `startingOffsets` only applies when a new streaming query is started, and that resuming will always pick up from where the query left off.
 - **key.deserializer**: Keys are always deserialized as byte arrays with ByteArrayDeserializer.
 Use DataFrame operations to explicitly deserialize the keys.
 - **value.deserializer**: Values are always deserialized as byte arrays with ByteArrayDeserializer.